saylordotorg/course_polsc412/Unit02.md

+---
+layout: default
+title: "POLSC412: International Law"
+course_description: "An introductory course on the principles of international law, its foundations and historical development.
+Explores specific topics within international law, including human rights law, the legal use of force, treaties and conventions, and laws governing common spaces."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Power, Politics, and International Law** <span id="2"></span> *The preeminent modern theorist of international relations, Hans Morganthau (1978), wrote: “In the modern world, nations active in